huynguyendinhhcmut/CORDIC-Based-FFT/README.md

     * Sine waves at **2 kHz** and **10 kHz**.
     * A single-tone noise interference at **24.6 kHz**.
     * Additive White Gaussian Noise.
-    This data is quantized into 32-bit Hex (IEEE 754) format for the Testbench.
+    This data is quantized into 32-bit Hex format for the Testbench.

 2.  **Verification Method:**
     The output frequency spectrum from the RTL Core is compared directly against the reference result calculated by Python's `numpy.fft` library (Golden Reference).